pixel-tree/cloudy-logic/README.md

 The chatbot component should be implemented using Dialogflow v2.

-It is possible to use a bespoke machine learning model instead; but in that case you will have to rewrite pythia.py.
-I have chosen to use Dialogflow as Pythia NPC is used for navigation (needs to be trained to recognise specific intents).
+It is possible to use a more custom machine learning model instead; but you will have to rewrite pythia.py.
+I have chosen to use Dialogflow as the chatbot is used for navigation (needs to recognise specific intents).

-Create new project and agent; navigate to GCP console and create a Service Account for agent; export the keys as .json file and place in project root; create .env file for environment variables and place in root (Dialogflow Project ID and path to .json file; see placeholders in repo) ***-- important! --*** used to prevent sharing sensitive information.
+Create new project and agent; navigate to GCP console and create a Service Account for agent; export the keys as .json file and place in project root; create .env file, store environment variables and place in root (Dialogflow Project ID and path to .json file; see placeholders in repo) ***-- important! --*** used to prevent sharing sensitive information.

-Chatbot will only work when running Flask/Python WSGI server; not with Node server (see below).
+Chatbot will only work when running Flask/Python WSGI server; not with Node.

 #### SERVER